netterie/Undiagnosed/README.md

 Folder | Description | Status or Action Items
 ------ | -------------------------------------- | -------------------
-_HIVBackcalc_ | Old version of the package | Archive AFTER finding a better place for the BED code _analysis_KC_ | Jeanette's replication of KC analysis | Archive after creating a script to show how to use the appropriate package branch to replicate the KC analysis
+_HIVBackcalc_ | Old version of the package | Archive AFTER finding a better place for the BED code _PLoS/replication_ | Jeanette's replication of KC analysis | Archive after creating a script to show how to use the appropriate package branch to replicate the KC analysis
+_PLoS/analysis_ | Ian's original code |
 _analysis_WA_ | All the WA-DOH projects before Nov 2016 | Just archive?
 Most reports would need to have links and functions updated to be able to be re-run
-*analysis_ian* | Ian's original code | Can archive I think *analysis_philly* | Philly analysis | Archive - maybe we will come back to it some day bayes | Ian's Naive Bayes code | Leave as-is, maybe we will return to it some day literature | Place to collect papers | It's nonessential but fine presentations | Smattering of presentations | House a _list_ of presentations and their location across here vs Dropbox folder?
+*analysis_philly* | Philly analysis | Archive - maybe we will come back to it some day bayes | Ian's Naive Bayes code | Leave as-is, maybe we will return to it some day literature | Place to collect papers | It's nonessential but fine presentations | Smattering of presentations | House a _list_ of presentations and their location across here vs Dropbox folder?
-__wa__ | Location of new WA analyses | See "DOH Estimates" in the Wiki sidebar for guide to this folder.
+__wa__ | Location of regular WA updates | See "DOH Estimates" in the Wiki sidebar for guide to this folder.
 Once report is re-run with the plots adapted to ggplot Dec 2016, can delete the code that was replaced by run_analysis()
+__kc__ | Location of regular KC updates
 __website__ | Main website for the Undiagnosed project | Work on it, some day! http://hivbackcalc.github.io/